SJ-Jain-systems/DS2022_FinalProject_PerformativeMusicReccomender/README.md

 ### Why this concept?

 * I wanted something fun and personal that still exercised **data pipelines**, **Flask APIs**, and **Docker containerization**, which are core course concepts.
-* A music recommender is easy to interact with and provides visible feedback that the pipeline and model are working.
+A music recommender is easy to interact with and provides visible feedback that the pipeline and model are working.
+My friend JM struggle's to find performative music making it a meaningful project & also an early birthday gift.

 ### Alternatives Considered

 * **Static Jupyter notebook** instead of a web UI:

-  * Rejected because it doesn’t practice API design or containerized deployment.
+  * Rejected because it doesn’t practice API design or containerized deployment, and would probably make for a bad birthday gift.
 * **Heavier model (e.g., sentence embeddings or a remote LLM API):**

   * Rejected to keep the project self-contained, deterministic, and fast to run inside the container.
+It was hard to make it similar to performative music without external data.
 * **Remote DB (Postgres/Mongo):**

   * SQLite is sufficient for a small catalog and keeps setup simple.